grnbeagle/SwiftFlicks/readme.md

 - [x] Customize the navigation bar.
 - [x] Add a tab bar for Box Office and DVD.
 - [x] Add a search bar.
+- [x] Implement a toggle control to switch between list view and grid view.

 ### Walkthrough
 ![Video Walkthrough](SwiftFlicks.gif)